 Ingredients to Avoid

 There are a number of ingredients that can be detrimental to a Pitbull's health.
-These ingredients are used by cheaper foods to cut down production costs.
+These ingredients are used by cheaper dry and wet food for Pitbulls to cut down production costs.
 While the food may be enticing due to its low price tag, these ingredients are harmful to dogs.

 Byproducts contain a variety of unspecified ingredients, including random dead animals and leftovers from slaughterhouses.
 It's best to go with natural sources or meat meals, which are simply ground up.